 Beth Fisher was raised in the greenery and marshlands of Central Pennsylvania.
 A young protegé of sculptor and illustrator Elli Groninger, she left State College Pennsylvania to get her college degree in Illustration at the Rhode Island School of Design (RISD).
 At RISD Fisher discovered her love of print-making techniques including woodblock, screen-printing, and etching, and found in them the means to convey the crunchy, rich, textured worlds she imagined.
 Although she is now based in Pittsburgh, Fisher’s artwork is still inspired by the rich forests of Pennsylvania, the random scraps of nature poking through in the city, the pleasure of backyard vegetable gardens.
 She works in many different mediums including watercolor, pen and ink, ceramic sculpture, digital, and carving linoleum.
 Fisher is currently a freelance illustrator and cartoonist operating out of Pittsburgh, PA.

-View Beth's artwork in our 2022 exhibition, The World at Our Feet.
+View Beth's artwork in the 2022 exhibit The World at Our Feet.